ManyakRus/telegram_loki/README.md

 The application does:
 Search for errors in the LOKI logger
 1. Log in to grafana
-2. Takes a list of services from the services.txt file
+2. Takes a list of services from the services.txt file, including the name of the service and the name of the person responsible
 3. For each service, searches for LOKI logs with the text: error:, panic:, ERROR:, PANIC:
 4. Sends the found logs with errors to the Telegram messenger
 5. Repeats the search every 10 minutes